sh1boot/sh1boot.github.io/drafts/ciscv.md

 <text x="{{bw | times: 4.5| plus: 82}}" y="42">r_extra</text>
 </svg>

-The mapping of fields to different induction operands is described by a frame.
+The mapping of fields to different instruction operands is described by a frame.
 Different frames and different opcodes within each frame are currently enumerated in the ten free bits in `opcode`, `funct3`, and two bits of `funct7` (two bits of `opcode` are reserved to identify this